-Liberia’s chief medical officer, Dr. Francis Kateh, however, told The Bush Chicken that allotments for fuel does not come from the Health Ministry, because the Buchanan Government Hospital manages its own budget.
+Liberia’s chief medical officer, Dr. Francis Kateh, however, told The Bush Chicken that allotments for fuel do not come from the Health Ministry because the Buchanan Government Hospital manages its own budget.

-“I think that question about the fuel and other stationeries goes to the county health officer and the medical director of the hospital.
+“I think that question about the fuel and other stationery goes to the county health officer and the medical director of the hospital.
 We run a decentralized health care system.
-So, people get their own budget and based on the availability of their budget, they program what they need to prioritize.
+So, people get their own budget, and based on the availability of their budget, they program what they need to prioritize.
 It doesn’t come directly from the ministry,” Kateh said.

 Meanwhile, the chairman of the Grand Bassa chapter of the National Civil Society Council of Liberia, Bailey Tokpah, is calling on local and international NGOs and humanitarians individuals and institutions to come to the aid of the hospital, in order to rescue more people from dying as a result of the hospital’s incapacity to handle cases.

-Tokpah also wondered why women were still dying at childbirth when the county raises so many revenues for the government.
+Tokpah also wondered why women were still dying at childbirth when the county, which hosts the country’s second most important port, raises so many revenues for the government.

 “The government needs to act.
-This is the only government hospital we have, it is not everyone that can afford,” he said in an angry tone.
+This is the only government hospital we have, it is not everyone that can afford,” he said.